maxvonbuelow/mailserver/debian.md

 GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_vars TO mail_sa;
 GRANT ALL ON SEQUENCE userpref_prefid_seq TO mail_sa;
 GRANT ALL ON SEQUENCE bayes_vars_id_seq TO mail_sa;
+GRANT SELECT, INSERT, UPDATE, DELETE ON awl TO mail_sa;

 -- ONLY IF YOU WANT DKIM
 GRANT USAGE ON SCHEMA public TO mail_dkim;